MikroElektronika/mikrosdk_click_v2/clicks/loadcell2/README.md

 ## Examples Description

 >
-> Load Cell 2 click is a weight measurement click
+> Load Cell 2 Click is a weight measurement Click
 > which utilizes a load cell element,
 > in order to precisely measure the weight of an object.
 >